csmaller/blog/content/blog/codependence.md

 The non-codependent person in the relationship can sometimes take advantage of it, knowing they can get whatever they want from that person.
 Which makes it that much more dangerous.
 Put in the wrong hands this power can destroy lives.
 I'm not being hyperbolic here.
 I have seen the control put on someone and abused by some jerk to get what he or she wants.

 Finding a healthy, loving, equal partner in a relationship without losing your sense of self should be the goal.
-There are so many emotions and energy flowing between two people that change daily, hourly, by the second, it's very hard to keep track and stay in the flow of a 50/50 relationship but in the end I believe it's worth every second of it.
+There are so many emotions and energy flowing between two people that change daily, hourly, by the second, it's very hard to keep track and stay in the flow of a 50/50 relationship but in the end I believe it's worth every second of work you put into it.